 Well, I’m American, so I always thought of Britain as being Great Britain because it was on its own.
 That’s how I always felt about it.
 I never thought of Great Britain as part of Europe.
 I didn’t grow up that way so I thought I’m just on that level alone without getting political about any of that.
 I just think it’s nice because the British voted for it.
 That’s what they wanted and I believe in democracy.
 They wanted to be back on their own and that’s what happened.
 So I think it’s a good thing.

-I only comment that I think women are smart, you know, use your brains: we have great instincts, women have great instincts.
+Um, I think it’s good that there are certain movements that allow frightened women to speak up.
+I think that part is good, but the flip side is that if I was up for a movie part – and I’m talking about Harvey Weinstein now – well, if I was up for a movie part and I got asked to go to a hotel to meet the director, and I walked in, and he came out of the bathroom in a bathrobe, I would not be there very long.
+I only comment that I think women are smart, you know, use your brains: we have great instincts – women have great instincts.
 I’m not talking about when somebody gets forcibly raped or something, that’s a totally different thing, and there’s nothing you can do about that if it happens and you don’t even know what’s going to happen.
-But you have to be using your brains in situations: you can feel it when you walk into the room if it’s not right.
+But you have to be using your brain in situations: you can feel it when you walk into the room if it’s not right.
 Sure you can, sure you can.
 My God, you don’t need a job that bad, I tell you!
-But I am glad that there is a thing where they can speak up, as long as that’s not abused, you know, and not used because somebody does something and then they feel bad about it, and then they cry you know, and they are like “Oh that happened to me and I didn’t want it”.
+But I am glad that there is a thing where they can speak up, as long as that’s not abused, you know, and not used because somebody does something and then they feel bad about it, and then they cry and are like “Oh that happened to me and I didn’t want it”.
 That’s the bad part, but I’m all for equality, I’m all for people speaking out, you know.
 I don’t like abuse.
 Nobody does.

-Yes, these are all Ray-Ban but I also have some other ones but on the wall is all Ray-Ban, it’s a beautiful collection.
+Oh, I have a collection of 750 pairs of Ray-Ban, which my husband did for me – they go all the way around the office and things like that.
+And they go from the 1940s up to the present day.
+They are all Ray-Ban but I also have some other ones – but on the wall here is all Ray-Ban, it’s a beautiful collection.
 I love it when I come down in the morning I go and see what pair matches my outfit for the day… I mean, that’s probably the most exciting part of my day right now!